 (Special to the "News.")

-Ogden, March 14 .- John Johnson, the seventeen-year-old boy from Salt Lake, who was arrested at Brigham City a few days ago for stealing a saddle, overcoat and other things, as stated in "News," succeeded in giving Depthe uty Sheriff Thompson, who had him in charge, the "slip."
-Young Johnson did not appear to be as smooth as it trans-pired that he was, and at a moment when the officer's head was turned, he took French leave and has not since been seen by the officer who is the most interested in seeing him.
-It is reported yet been done.
+Ogden, March 14 .- John Johnson, the seventeen-year-old boy from Salt Lake, who was arrested at Brigham City a few days ago for stealing a saddle, overcoat and other things, as stated in the "News," succeeded in giving Dep-uty Sheriff Thompson, who had him in charge, the "slip."
+Young Johnson did lic of Colombia, South America, Sept., 9th, 1900: also asking that the will be admitted to probate and Eleanor Bemis be appointed executrix.
+Wants Case Re-Opened.
+In the divorce case of Hilda Hope vs Halvor Hope, in which Judge Hall on that immense quantities of grass hop-per eggs have been laid and unless heavy rains come this spring the coun-ty will be overrun with grass hoppers. ty will be overrun with grass hoppers.
+He says the eggs can be seen all over the ground in layers three and four the ground in layers three and four inches deep.
+The oll excitement about two miles from Ephraim is settling the country rapidly.
+Every inch of land within a few miles of the place where the oil shale was found to be so rich has been taken up.
+Nothing towards developing the oil-bearing country has yet been done.
 People have just come in, taken up some land, filed their claims and probably intend to hold on until the district is proven up.
 P. W. Wilson of Provo is a guest at the White House.